How Are International Commercial Disputes Resolved under Dutch Law?

 Amsterdam has joined the likes of London, Dubai and Singapore now that the Netherlands Commercial Court has opened its doors.

-This court is specialised in hearing complex (international) commercial cases.
+This court specialises in hearing complex international commercial cases within the Dutch court system.

 The NCC deals with private-law disputes involving business, rather than public-law disputes.
-Such commercial cases may include contractual disputes, pre-contractual issues, contract breaches, rescission claims, and contractual damage claims.
+Parties may also consider mediation, binding advice, or arbitration as alternative methods of geschillenbeslechting (dispute resolution).
+Commercial cases before the NCC may include contractual disputes, pre-contractual issues, contract breaches, rescission claims, and contractual damage claims.
+Parties should also be aware of the applicable limitation periods when considering their options.

 - Contractual dispute: A contractual dispute occurs when any party is in disagreement over the contract terms or definitions.
 In order for a contract to be valid there needs to be consensus ad idem, or mutual agreement.
 A contract is not legally valid without mutual agreement and can be contested in court.